 16.1 SOCIAL EVENTS

-Throughout the year, there are several recurring weekly events open to members of the Law School community:
+Throughout the year, several recurring weekly events are open to members of the Law School community:

-- Coffee Mess: Each Wednesday morning, students, faculty, and staff gather in the Green Lounge for coffee, fruit, and pastries.
+- Coffee Mess: Each Wednesday morning, students, faculty, and staff gather in the Green Lounge for coffee, fruit, and pastries provided by an endowed fund established for this purpose.

 - Wine Mess: Generally on Friday afternoons (although sometimes on Thursdays or the occasional Wednesday), the Wine Mess Crew throws a student-faculty cocktail party in the Green Lounge.